bubble3jh/mqf_prompt/README.md

-# L2P method to  Predict BP with PPG signal
+# Multi-Query Frequency Prompting for Physiological Signal Domain Adaptation

+This is the official pytorch implementation of the paper "Multi-Query Frequency Prompting for Physiological Signal Domain Adaptation, Kang & Byun et al.".

-## Evrionment and  Dataset
+## Environment and  Dataset

 Please refer to this [repository](https://github.com/inventec-ai-center/bp-benchmark) for methods of acquiring and refining datasets

-install requirements of ours

 ## Explanation of the command-line arguments
+- `--transfer`: Source dataset used to train the pre-trained model.
+- `--target`: Target dataset for domain adaptation.
-- `--config_file`: Path to the configuration file for the experiment.
+- `--config_file`: Path to the configuration file for the experiment, which is according to the target dataset.
 - `--lr`: Learning rate for the optimizer.
 - `--wd`: Weight decay (L2 regularization) for the optimizer.
-- `--global_coeff`: Coefficient for the global prompt in the loss function.
+- `--global_coeff`: Coefficient for the prompt, adding original signal.
-- `--method` : The training method to use, with options "original" and "prompt_global".
+- `--method` : "original" for the baselines and "prompt_global" for ours.
-- `--root_dir` : Root directory for the experiment.
-- `--result_dirname`: Directory name for storing the experiment results.
-- `--glonorm`: normalize prompt before merging it with the input.
-- `--normalize`: Normalize prompt+input before it gets into model.
+- `--normalize`: Normalize prompted input to distribution of source dataset.
-- `--clip`: Use clipping durning prompt+input.
-- `--seed`: Seed value for reproducibility.
-- `--group_avg`: Use BP group average .
-- `--penalty`: Add entropy term in loss term.
-- `--score_ratio`: Adjust the ratio of key-query score in the loss term.
-- `--k`: How many keys to select.
+- `--clip`: Clipping to the original signal's range.
 - `--num_pool`: Number of key & prompt in prompt pool.
+- `--train_imag`: Whether to train the imag. region.
-- `--lamb`: Lambda value, Adjusts the ratio of entropy in the loss term.
+- `--train_head`: Whether to train the last head layer of the pre-trained model.
-- `--cnn` : apply CNN
+- `--reset_head`: Whether to reset the weights of the last head layer of the pre-trained model.
+- `--trunc_dim`: Size of prompting area of signal's frequency.
+- `--query_dim`: Size of query and key.
+- `--pca_dim`: Size of reduction dimension of PCA.
+- `--shots`: Trainable data to handle a few-shot ratio.
+- `--use_emb_diff`: Use auxiliary loss to make emb closer to souce emb.
+- `--diff_loss_weight`: Scaler of auxiliary loss.

 ## Model and Data Directory